Saudi Arabia jails women's rights activist Loujain al-Hathloul — local media | DW | 28.12.2020

 Her parents, Abdullah and Fatima, who act as al-Hathloul's legal representatives, have themselves been banned from traveling abroad since March 2018.
 As international observers, press and diplomats were not permitted at the court hearings, social media has become the main platform for drawing attention to her plight.

-"It is a nerve-wracking trial," her younger sister Lina Al-Hathloul told DW.
+"It is a nerve-wracking trial," her younger sister Lina Al-Hathloul told DW before the verdict.

 Human Rights Watch said earlier this month that Saudi authorities were rushing through her trial.
 The rights group has previously criticized the SCC for silencing government critics by holding unfair trials and meting out long jail terms.